Associate Degree in Applied Science (Sustainable Aquaculture)

 - Aquaculture technician

 - Farms, hatcheries and nurseries

 - Local, state and federal governments

 - Research agencies

 - Not-for-profit organisations

-The Associate Degree involves 16 units over 2 years of full-time study or 4 years of part-time study, delivered on campus in Launceston, Hobart and the Cradle Coast, and fully online in 2020.
+The Associate Degree in Applied Science involves 16 units over 2 years of full-time study or 4 years of part-time study, delivered on campus in Launceston, Hobart and the Cradle Coast, and fully online in 2020.
 We offer evening tutorials to accommodate those already working full-time.
 The first year of the course acts as a foundation year with some study in specialisation units, while the second year of the course provides you with the skills to apply your new aquaculture knowledge to a range of situations.

 After the successful completion of year 1 of the Associate Degree, you can choose to exit the course and be awarded with a diploma qualification.